futehkao/elements/README.md

     </persistence>

 ### Hibernate Configuration
-The important part in the h3.cfg.xml is the configuration of session scoped interceptor.
+This file is a standard Hibernate configuration file and the only notable entry is the session scoped interceptor.
+The interceptor's main job is to publish changes to entities to other members of the cluster.
+Yes, Elements supports clustering and database caching so that changes can be propagated to members of the cluster.

     <?xml version='1.0' encoding='utf-8'?>